Germans troops advance on both sides of Paris. General Weygand declares the French capital an open city.

 The Luftwaffe carries out a raid on the British naval base at Chatham, but with little success.

-29 People Killed, when German dive-bombers sink the Great Western Railway steamer St. Patrick.
+Twenty Nine people are killed, when German dive-bombers sink the Great Western Railway Steamer St. Patrick.

 Russian news agency Tass, denies German threat on its borders and calls rumors Ã«absurd and obviously sheer hostile propaganda.Ã The Russians begin to arrest those in the Baltic States who might support a German occupation.
 In all, about 50,000 are rounded up, with the majority never to be seen alive again.